David Prosser Jr.

 After an unsuccessful bid for the U.S. House in 1996, Prosser was appointed by Wisconsin Governor Tommy Thompson to a vacant seat on the state tax appeals board, then in 1998 to a vacant seat on Wisconsin Supreme Court.
 He was elected to his first 10-year term without opposition in 2001.
-He ran for reelection in April 2011 against little-known Wisconsin assistant attorney general JoAnne Kloppenburg.
-The race received national attention and was viewed as a referendum on efforts by Republican Governor Scott Walker and the Republican-controlled legislature to curb the union rights of public workers in Wisconsin.
-The April 5, 2011 election was too close to call until two days later when the Waukesha County Clerk announced she had erroneously omitted more than 14,000 votes from her earlier tally.
-The additional votes gave Prosser a lead of over 7,000 which was sustained by a later recount.
+His re-election in 2011 came at a time of intense partisan attention on the Court, following the election of Republican Governor Scott Walker and litigation around his signature law, 2011 Wisconsin Act 10.
+Prosser narrowly won re-election in that race over Wisconsin assistant attorney general JoAnne Kloppenburg.